emmt/Unwrapping.jl/README.md

 - Improved precision (by about 3 digits) by accurately compute `cos(x) - 1`.
   As a result, the algorithm can be used directly in single precision.

+- The original algorithm yields the least square solution up to an undetermined additive constant.
+This bias is avoided (modulo the period) by the implemented method.